DrFreud1/Acme/README.md

-# Acme
+# Acme Exercise
-Set of scripts to calculate the payments for an employee accordingly to the compensation policies from ACME company.
+The following repository contains a set of scripts to calculate the payments for an employee accordingly to the compensation policies from ACME company.

-# Exercise

 The company ACME offers their employees the flexibility to work the hours they want.
 They will pay for the hours worked based on the day of the week and time of day, according to the following table: